Skip to main content

 NEXT Americas Connect Session

-The NEXT Connect will be comprised of four (4) 20-minute roundtable sessions where each roundtable speaker will share their insights and experiences on an assigned table topic as well as discuss their leadership role(s) within ULI.?
+The NEXT Connect will be comprised of four (4) 20-minute roundtable sessions where each roundtable speaker will share their insights and experiences on an assigned table topic as well as discuss their leadership role(s) within ULI.
 NEXT Connect is meant to facilitate in-depth discussions on today’s most relevant topics, develop organic connections, and provide visibility for the most involved ULI NEXT members for succession planning within the organization (i.e. Product Council and Key Leader recruitment).
-NEXT engages and supports industry professionals typically between 35 and 50-years old who are in transition from mid-career to senior leadership within their organizations.
-NEXT offers a platform for networking and knowledge sharing within the Americas and District Councils, developing best industry practices, leadership skills, and career success.

 Afternoon Pick-Me-Up

 Refuel and connect with an afternoon pick-me-up, located at a food station in Mile High Ballroom on the lower level.
-Enjoy delicious bites, explore the space and network with fellow attendees.
+Enjoy delicious treats and live music, explore the space, and network with fellow attendees.

 Workforce Housing Social Impact Funds